scalameter/scalameter/home/gettingstarted/regressions.md

 value for the test, in this case the list.
 Doing this too often slows down your test, and never doing it may result in always measuring the badly allocated list.
-In the `Regression` benchmarks it does this every `10` repetitions by default, but you can customize this:
+In the `Regression` benchmarks it does this every `12` repetitions by default, but you can customize this:

-    exec.reinstantiation -> 2
+    exec.reinstantiation.frequency -> 2

 By instantiating the list more often running times stabilize, as we can see from the confidence intervals: